2010

 I don't understand why more people don't talk about Lonely Avenue.
 I consider it to be a work of art.

-"Paris" opens the album with soaring strings and claps followed by Nash's signature keyboard sound and a song in the style Nash was known for at the time, but with more complex backing parts.
+There was much speculation (from me at least) as to what Kate Nash could do to follow up the twee Made of Bricks.
+The answer was the astounding My Best Friend Is You, an album unafraid of the roots of Made of Bricks, but also unafraid to be a riot grrrl album.
+It was originally to be titled Crayon Full of Colour, but the title was changed due to Scottish artist Paolo Nutini issuing a song called "Pencil Full of Lead.""Paris" opens the album with soaring strings and claps followed by Nash's signature keyboard sound and a song in the style Nash was known for at the time, but with more complex backing parts.
 "You said you'd lend me anything//I Think I'll have your company" is one of the standout lines from the song, sung more slowly and quietly than the rest of the song before being incorporated into the faster portion again.
 Strings are prevalent again in "Kiss That Grrrl," the first reference to the riot grrrl movement.
 "Don't You Want to Share the Guilt?" starts like an early Nash song, which makes sense, as an early demo was on a B-side to "Merry Happy" from Made of Bricks.
 It begins as a more traditional relationship-ending song, before it moves into an honest spoken word section about halfway through.
 The spoken word section is a beautiful piece of poetry, honest and visceral.

 "I Just Love You More" is very much in a riot grrrl style, but it's more of a love or obsession song than one with political or feminist messaging.
 "Mansion Song," however, fills the genre perfectly, with vitriolic spoken word and scream-singing later on.
 "Take Me to a Higher Plane" is a good combination of mild punk stylings with cute lyrics.
 "I've Got a Secret" bridges the gap as well, mixing heavy guitar in with Nash's teasing, melodic vocals.

 First single "Doo-Wah-Doo" is a very throwback sound and a story about a woman comparing herself to another woman her friend seems to fancy.
-"Early Christmas Present," "Later On" and "Pickpocket" are all very reminiscent of her first album, with the latter featuring the most similar piano parts to Made of Bricks
+"Early Christmas Present," "Later On" and "Pickpocket" are all very reminiscent of her first album, with the latter featuring the most similar piano parts to Made of Bricks.

 "You Were So Far Away" might be the slowest song on the album, with Nash's voice doubled and guitar at the forefront.
 "I Hate Seagulls" closes the album, beginning with a list of things the narrator hates, then a list of things she loves.
 At the "end" of the song, we are left in silence for a few minutes before launching into a "secret track," "My Best Friend is You."

-I thought I was so artsy in 2010.
+I thought I was so artsy in 2010. |

 I preordered this album when it was announced and was unexpectedly smitten with it.
 I love the addition of the punk (riot grrrl) attitude to some songs, but also love her usual cutsie relationship lyrics.
 My favorite songs included "Kiss That Grrrl" for the relatable jealousy one can feel when compared to the quintessential "normal" or "pretty" girl.
 It's a little bit antifeminist in a way, but the intentions aren't negative.
 I love the energy of "Take Me to a Higher Plane," which is a pseudo punk song with indie pop guitars.
 "Mansion Song" scared me, but in that way you want to feel challenged as a teen.

-Amoeba Records San Francisco, 2010.
+Amoeba Records San Francisco, 2010. |

 My Best Friend is You represented Nash trying on a new sound that she ended up sticking with.
 The combination of her original sound and later sound is just perfect for me.
 I love this album, and every time I listen to it again, I remember how much.